-Communications platform as a service company Bandwidth (NASDAQ: BAND) beat analyst expectations in Q2 FY2021 quarter, with revenue up 57.1% year on year to $120.6 million.
-Bandwidth made a GAAP loss of $6.92 million, improving on its loss of $20.6 million, in the same quarter last year.
+Communications platform as a service company Bandwidth (NASDAQ: BAND) announced better-than-expected results in the Q3 FY2021 quarter, with revenue up 54.1% year on year to $130.6 million.
+On the other hand, guidance for the next quarter missed analyst expectations with revenues guided to $118.2 million, or 5.81% below analyst estimates.
+Bandwidth made a GAAP loss of $6.94 million, down on its loss of $2.35 million, in the same quarter last year.

-- Free cash flow was negative -$18.95 million, down from positive free cash flow of $2.12 million in previous quarter
+- Free cash flow of $12.1 million, up from negative free cash flow of -$18.95 million in previous quarter

-Founded in 1999, Bandwidth (NASDAQ:BAND) provides thousands of customers with a software platform that uses its own global network to provide phone numbers, voice, and text connectivity.
+Started in 1999 by David Morken who was later joined by Henry Kaestner as co-founder in 2001, Bandwidth (NASDAQ:BAND) provides thousands of customers with a software platform that uses its own global network to provide phone numbers, voice, and text connectivity.

 Bandwidth might not be well known with consumers, but most of us would have used their services unknowingly either using online conferencing software, or contacting customer service representatives through a company’s website.
 Bandwidth’s core advantage is that it provides a software platform over its own telecommunications network, and is therefore able to better control the quality of the connection, all while providing cheaper prices than a legacy voice connection.